puniverse/comsat/docs/index.md

 {% include_snippet usage ./comsat-jdbi/src/test/java/co/paralleluniverse/fibers/jdbi/FiberSqlObjectAPITest.java %}
 ~~~

-#### JOOQ
+#### jOOQ

-Another possibility accessing databases using `comsat` is [JOOQ](http://www.jooq.org/).
+Another possibility accessing a relational databases is [JOOQ](http://www.jooq.org/).
-In order to use JOOQ from fiber context, all you have to do is to provide connection originated from `FiberDataSource`, For example:
+In order to use jOOQ from fiber context, all you have to do is to provide connection originated from `FiberDataSource`, For example:

 ~~~ java
 {% include_snippet creation ./comsat-jooq/src/test/java/co/paralleluniverse/fibers/jooq/JooqContextTest.java %}// ...